 Twelve Pointers For Maintaining Brahmacharya

 1. Daily meditation and constant japa is the essential foundation of brahmacharya.
+The japa and meditation of the Pranava (Om) cause the subtle forces known as prana to rise upward.
+(See Om Yoga: Its Theory and Practice.)
 Those who become adept in these spiritual practices will become “urdhvareta yogis”–those in whom the sexual energies flow upward and become transmuted into spiritual energies.

 2. Satsanga, the company of holy people–or at least those who are aspiring to holiness–is extremely helpful in the maintenance of brahmacharya.
 If you know like-minded people, then meet with them regularly for spiritual study and conversation.
 It is not uncommon among both Hindus and Buddhists for spiritual aspirants to meet daily for meditation.